-Deferred Purchase Price Obligation Expense.
-Deferred Purchase Price Obligation expense recognized in 2016 relates to our March 2016 issuance of the deferred payment in connection with the 2016 Drop Down (see Notes 2 and 16 to the consolidated financial statements).
+Deferred Purchase Price Obligation recognized in 2016 relates to our March 2016 issuance of the deferred payment in connection with the 2016 Drop Down (see Notes 2 and 16 to the consolidated financial statements).

 Liquidity and Capital Resources

 Based on the terms of our Partnership Agreement, we expect that we will distribute to our unitholders most of the cash generated by our operations.
 As a result, we expect to fund future capital expenditures from cash and cash equivalents on hand, cash flows generated from our operations, borrowings under our Revolving Credit Facility and future issuances of equity and debt instruments.